davekinkead/big-data-and-democracy/third-time-lucky.md

 Plato's skepticism of democracy's epistemic value was justified however, when one considers the cognitive capacities and skills of its constituents. ....

   - the problem of voter ignorance
-  - cognitive flaws of human reasoning
+  - cognitive flaws of human reasoning @dk after part 3
   - diverse values of liberal societies

 ### Democratic processes overcome these foibles to produce superior epistemic value.